 FIFA Football Stakeholders Committee

-Recommendations made by the FIFA Professional Football Deaprtment are presented to the newly-established FIFA Football Stakeholders Committee.
+Recommendations made by the FIFA Professional Football Department are presented to the newly-established FIFA Football Stakeholders Committee.
 The FIFA Football Stakeholders Committee brings together confederations, national associations, leagues, clubs, as well as former players to advise and assist the FIFA Council on all matters relating to football, particularly the structure of the game, as well as on all technical matters.
 The committee also deals with the relationship between clubs, players, leagues, member associations, confederations and FIFA, as well as with issues relating to the interests of club football worldwide.
 ECA has been granted four seats in this committee.